Since his debut in 1993, Toby Keith has proved time and time again how much of a bad ass he is!

 Of course, Keith got up to sing, but not just any old song, he sang Kenny Roger’s “Lady” – and with passion!

-5. When He Wasn’t Going To Apologize For Being Patriotic
+5. He Never Apologizes For Being Patriotic

 Most Keith fans know that he closes out most shows with “Courtesy Of The Red, White, and Blue,” sometimes letting a veteran or active duty military member say the passionate lyrics, “‘Cause we’ll put a boot in your ass/It’s the American way!”